-We work across the research spectrum and have experience partnering with organisations as diverse as the Oxford English Dictionary, Intel, Harvard University, US Intelligence, US Defence, and all Australian defence forces.
+We work across the research spectrum, partnering with organisations as diverse as the Oxford English Dictionary, Intel, Harvard University, US Intelligence, US Defence and all Australian defence forces.

-We’re engaged in a wide array of applied software engineering activities and support researchers based at the University of Melbourne, as well as across the Parkville Precinct, Victoria, Australia and internationally.
+We’re engaged in a wide array of applied software engineering activities and support researchers based at the University of Melbourne – across the Parkville Precinct – but also researchers from Victoria, Australia and overseas.

 Key to our success is the adoption of rapid prototyping processes and solutions that lead to highly robust systems that meet the needs of the customers we serve.